joshlay/tuned-amdgpu/README.md

 _Warning_: This is only tested with `RX6000` series GPUs, others may _not_ work properly.
 Use at your own risk!

+## Assumptions / Limitations

+Multiple GPUs in a single system are not yet supported.
+This role assumes management over a single GPU with displays attached.

 ## Profiles

 Two _'profiles'_ are in each name: